 Data on Maternity leave show a steady increase in the period 2011-2016, from 14,264 users in 2011 to 16,108 users in 2016.
 However, no significant impact can be observed since the new law, Nr.19161.
 From 2013, there has been a stability in the number of users (around 16,000): this means that when it comes to the first years of implementation, the new legislation has not involved a significant increase, in comparison to previous years.
 The new law, with the inclusion of new groups, did not imply substantial changes in the use of Maternity leave - probably because the non-dependent mothers who can use this leave represent a very small proportion.
-In any case, it is interesting to investigate the state's capacities to disseminate and guarantee the rights of these groups.
+In any case, it is interesting to investigate the state's capacities to disseminate and guarantee the rights of these groups.655

-The evolution of the users of Maternity leave presents a continuous decline from 2016 until 2020.
-While in 2016 there were 16,911 users, this number fell to 12,554 in 2020 and to 11,483 in 2023 .588 It is important to consider that also births in Uruguay have decreased over this time period.
-In 2016 there were 47,058 births, while in 2023 there were 31,381.
-The reduction of births occurred in all age groups, but the greatest contribution to the decrease was made by the group of women under 24 years old.
-There has been a decrease in the adolescent fertility rate (number of births of women between 15 and 19 years old) in recent years.
+The number of individuals utilising Maternity leave has shown a continuous decline from 2016 to 2020.
+While in 2016 there were 16,911 users, this number fell to 12,554 in 2020 and to 11,131 in 2024.656 It is important to note that also births in Uruguay have decreased over this time period.
+In 2016 there were 47,058 births, while in 2024 there were 29,899.
+The reduction of births occurred across all age groups, with the most significant decline observed among women under 24 years old.
+There has also been a decrease in the adolescent fertility rate (number of births among women aged 15 to 19) in recent years.